Weirdest Offering to God

 One of the oddest trivia facts in the Bible revolves around the Philistines.
-God, after they captured the Ark of the Covenant, were plagued by God with painful hemorrhoids (1Samuel 5, see also our humorous article).
+God, after they captured Israel's Ark of the Covenant, plagued them with painful hemorrhoids (1Samuel 5).
 Realizing their possession and mistreatment of the Ark brought the painful condition, they decided to give it back to Israel.
-The Bible records that when they returned it, in the hope of appeasing the Lord, they included a rather weird offering of pure gold shaped in the form of both hemorrhoids and mice (1Samuel 6:5, 11)!
+The Bible records that when they returned it they included a rather weird offering of pure gold shaped in the form of both hemorrhoids and mice (1Samuel 6:5, 11)!

 Lust of the Dead

 The largest collection of men, according to the Bible, that were circumcised at one time were all those destined to enter the Promised Land under Joshua (see Joshua 5).
 Although those who left Egypt forty years prior were circumcised, their children (who were the ones God allowed in Canaan) were not (Joshua 5:4 - 6).

 More than 600,000+ males left Egyptian slavery under Moses (Numbers 1:46, see also our trivia on Ancient Israel).
 At least as many, and likely more of them, were alive when the Israelites entered into their inheritance.
 The place where the men were circumcised or had their trimmed parts buried (or both) was called "the hill of the foreskins" (Joshua 5:3).

 Who is the fastest person in the Bible?
 Both King Ahab and Elijah were at the foot of Mount Carmel after the prophet had all the false priests of Baal slain (1Kings 18:1 - 40).
 Elijah tells the king that he needs to get on his chariot and rush to Jezreel (16+ miles or 25.7 kilometers away) before a drought-ending downpour makes it impossible to travel.

-Our last weird Bible fact relates to the sometimes humorous topic of circumcision.
+Our last weird Bible trivia fact relates to the sometimes humorous topic of circumcision.
 Scripture refers, by name, to ten individuals or groups of men who were circumcised.
 In the Old Testament, they were Ishmael, Abraham, Isaac, the men in the city of Shechem, Moses' son, and every uncircumcised male to enter the Promised Land.
 In the New Testament, they were John the Baptist, Jesus, Timothy and the Apostle Paul.